An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 If the parse fails, the second value will become zero, so you should always check the first value to see if the second value is a correct parse or just the default.

-You can 'deconstruct' the tuple into two variables:
+You can 'deconstruct' the Tuple into two variables:

 variable success, parsedValuename set to parseAsInt(myString)